BraidenPsiuk/pinephone-pro-tricks/README.md

 Some simple commands to solve various issues with the PinePhone Pro.
 Some tricks may also work on the OG PinePhone but have not been tested.
 Tricks that no longer work and are need of an update will be marked with a red "❌" (x) symbol.
+Need more tricks?
+See the list of links at the end of this file.

 Enjoy!